bevyengine/rfcs/implementation_details.md

 # Implementation Details
 ## `Connection` != `Player`
 I know I've been using the terms "client" and "player" somewhat interchangeably, but `Connection` and `Player` should be separate tokens.
 There's no benefit in forcing one player per connection.
-Having `Player` be its own thing makes it easier to do stuff like replace leaving players with bots.
+Having `Player` be its own thing makes it easier to do stuff like online splitscreen, temporarily fill team slots with bots, etc.

 ## "Clock" Synchronization
 Ideally, clients predict ahead by just enough to have their inputs reach the server right before they're needed.
 People often try to have clients estimate the clock time on the server (with some SNTP handshake) and use that to schedule the next simulation step, but that's overly complex.